 - Fatigue and Weakness

-- Unexplained Muscle Cramping, Aches, and Pains or the Joints, Persistent Nerve Pain
+- Unexplained Muscle Cramping, Aches and Joint Pain, Persistent Nerve Pain

 - Numbness and Tingling

-- Eye Problems like Red Eyes or Light Sensitivity
+- Eye Irritation like Red Eyes or Blurred Vision

 - Asthma and Sinus Problems like Cough or Shortness of Breath